Measuring time in a timeless universe: The Page–Wootters construction

-where \(\hat{H}_\mathcal{R}\) is the Hamiltonian of the rest of the universe, \(\hat{H}_\mathcal{C}\) is that of the clock, and \(\hat{1}_\mathcal{C}\) and \(\hat{1}_\mathcal{R}\) are the unit observables of the clock and the rest of the universe, respectively.
-This explains dynamical evolution because, although the composite system is stationary, these subsystems shall `evolve' relative to each other, as we will see shortly.
+where \(\hat{H}_\mathcal{R}\) is the free Hamiltonian of the rest of the universe, \(\hat{H}_\mathcal{C}\) is that of the clock, and \(\hat{1}_\mathcal{C}\) and \(\hat{1}_\mathcal{R}\) are the unit observables of the clock and the rest of the universe, respectively.
+This explains dynamical evolution because, although the composite system is stationary, these subsystems will `evolve' relative to each other, as we will see shortly.

-The third and final assumption is that the clock is an ideal one so that it has an observable \(\hat{t}\) that is conjugate to its Hamiltonian, i.e.,
+The third and final assumption is that the clock is an ideal one so that it has an observable \(\hat{t}\) that is conjugate to its Hamiltonian, i.e.

 We shall call \(\hat{t}\) the clock's `time observable' since its value represents the time as indicated by the clock.
 For instance, an eigenstate \(\ket{t}\) of \(\hat{t}\), which has eigenvalue \(t\), will have the unequivocal physical meaning `according to the clock, it is time \(t\)' or as a shorthand `it is clock time \(t\)'.
-The time observable has infinitely many eigenstates due to its algebra (i.e., the spectrum of \(\hat{t}\) is \(\mathbb{R}\)).
-As usual, these eigenstates are mutually orthogonal and are, therefore, in principle distinguishable from one another, implying that the clock's dial has infinite resolution – this is an idealisation, as the dial of a real clock has finite resolution.
-Due to \(\hat{t}\) and \(\hat{H}_\mathcal{C}\) being conjugate observables, it follows that
+We use the term \textit{clock time} to distinguish it from time as indicated by the time parameter \(\lambda\), as the two are markedly different notions of time.
+For instance, \(\hat{t}\) is a q-number (i.e.\ an operator), whereas \(\lambda\) is a real-valued parameter; moreover, a measurement of \(\hat{t}\) does not yield the value of \(\lambda\).

-Note that \(\hat{t}\) is a q-number (it is operator-valued), making it markedly different from the time parameter, \(\lambda\).
-For instance, a measurement of \(\hat{t}\) will not yield the value of \(\lambda\), and unlike \(\lambda\), the time observable \(\hat{t}\) is physical, as it is an observable of the clock.
-As we shall see below, \(\hat{t}\) will replace the role that \(\lambda\) usually has.
+The algebra expressed in Eq.~\ref{eq:cannonical} determines the spectra of eigenvalues of \(\hat{t}\) and \(\hat{H}_C\); both their spectra are equal to \(\mathbb{R}\).
+As usual, the eigenstates of \(\hat{t} \) are mutually orthogonal, meaning they are, in principle, distinguishable from one another.
+Since \(\hat{t}\) has a continuous range of distinguishable eigenstates, the clock's dial has infinite resolution – this is an idealisation, as the dial of a real clock has finite resolution.
+While the Page-Wootters construction has also been extended to non-ideal clocks \cite{hohn2021trinity,chataignier_relational_2024,hausmann_measurement_2025}, we will use ideal clocks with the understanding that they approximate the behaviour of ever more precise finite-dimensional real clocks.
+Due to Eq.~\ref{eq:cannonical}, which states that \(\hat{t}\) and \(\hat{H}_\mathcal{C}\) are conjugate observables, it also follows that

-These three assumptions can be used to demonstrate that the rest of the universe will evolve according to the Schrödinger equation relative to clock time: taking the inner product of the universal state vector and an eigenstate \(\ket{t}\) of the clock, one finds that
+The three assumptions described in Eqs.~\eqref{eq:stationary}, \eqref{eq:Ham1}, and \eqref{eq:cannonical} can be used to demonstrate that the rest of the universe will evolve according to the Schrödinger equation relative to clock time: taking the inner product of the universal state vector and an eigenstate \(\ket{t}\) of the clock, one finds that